OleCui/paper_GCGB/README.md

 # paper_GCGB
-This is the PyTorch implementation for paper "Heterogeneous Graph Contrastive Learning with Gradient Balance for Drug-Disease Association Prediction".
+This is the PyTorch implementation for paper "Heterogeneous Graph Contrastive Learning with Gradient Balance for Drug Repositioning".

 ## Introduction
 This paper presents a novel heterogeneous Graph Contrastive learning method with Gradient Balance for identifying potential DDAs (abbreviated as GCGB).
 GCGB consists of four crucial components, i.e., node representation learning, DDA predictor, inter-view contrastive learning (CL) and adaptive gradient balance.
 The primary innovations lie in the design of inter-view CL and adaptive gradient balance modules.
 Specifically, as for inter-view CL, a fusion view is introduced to integrate both higher-order relationships (drug-drug and disease-disease) and interaction information (drug-disease).
 Afterwards, we contrast the fusion view with semantic and interaction views respectively, thereby maximizing the mutual information between paired nodes across views.
 As for adaptive gradient balance, we dynamically adjust the gradient of GCL auxiliary tasks through reducing the proportion of conflicting gradient directions and measuring the proximity of gradient magnitudes at each training epoch, effectively achieving parameter update towards main task.